Written by: Glenn Tungay

 Even if one benefits from another’s crime, so long as one is not knowingly complicit, they are innocent.
 Likewise, a citizen is not held legally accountable for a state’s actions, even if they voted for it.
 And in the face of any accusation, one has the right to representation, to call witnesses, and to face ones accusers.
 One is considered innocent until proven guilty.

-Social(ist) communal justice is the antithesis of Western, biblical justice.
+The social(ist) communal version is the antithesis of Western, biblical justice.
 One only has to think of North Korea, where whole families are thrown into labour camps because one member is a Christian, to understand this.

 Think of the USSR, when whole families were thrown in labour camps because a family member was accused of being a spy or having a counterrevolutionary ideology.
 Or the genocide of the million odd kulaks in the USSR that happened in the 1920s, simply because they were a successful farming class of peasants.